KaOS-Community-Packages/KaOS-Community-Packages.github.io/README.md

 ```

 #### Categories
-To assign a category to a package we must run the next command:
+To assign a category to  package *vscode* we must run the next command:

 ```
 $ ./whelp -n "vscode" -c "Development"